Fortune Island (Philippines): Ownership and development

 Fortune Island was once a private island owned by Laurentina Pestano.
 It was turned over to the government and the island is now owned by José Antonio Leviste, a former governor of Batangas.
 Leviste opened the Fortune Island Resort Club on the island in 1995.
 The beach resort was built along a 20 m stretch of pristine white sand.
 Several rest houses face the water.
 The resort features a salt water swimming pool, clubhouse, cabana, basketball court, helipad, desalinator for freshwater consumption, and a small serpentarium, a reptile zoo for snakes.
 The beach also has an acropolis with Grecian pillars and statues on the edge of the island overlooking the sea.
 There is also a museum dedicated to the San Diego, a Spanish warship that sank off the island (see below).

-This island has since been parceled out into seven lots reportedly titled in the names of three companies: Fortune Resort Club, Inc., Meridian Pacific Hotel Corp., and Batangas Bay Development, Inc. Leviste holds either majority stocks or has interests in these companies.
+This island has since been parceled out into seven lots reportedly titled in the names of three companies: Fortune Resort Club, Inc.; Meridian Pacific Hotel Corp.; and Batangas Bay Development, Inc. Leviste holds either majority stocks or has interests in these companies.

+Questions regarding Leviste's and later companies' ownership of the island

 Some government officials believe that Leviste's ownership of Fortune Island underwent “scheming procedures” to acquire both judicial and administrative titles.
-These officials believe that these titles should never have been granted for two reasons; firstly, the island is classified as a marine reserve under Proclamation 1801, issued in 1978 by President Ferdinand Marcos and, secondly, Section 16 of Presidential Decree 705 (the Revised Forestry Code), which provides that "areas less than 250 hectares which are far from, or are not contiguous with, any certified alienable and disposable land" are "areas needed for forest purposes and may not, therefore, be classified as alienable and disposable land."
+These officials believe that these titles should never have been granted for two reasons: firstly, the island is classified as a marine reserve under Proclamation 1801, issued in 1978 by President Ferdinand Marcos; and, secondly, by Section 16 of Presidential Decree 705 (the Revised Forestry Code), which provides that "areas less than 250 hectares which are far from, or are not contiguous with, any certified alienable and disposable land" are "areas needed for forest purposes and may not, therefore, be classified as alienable and disposable land."
 Some government officials further contend that subdividing Fortune Island into lots was a "ploy" to skirt environmental and other pertinent laws.

+Nevertheless, the DENR, which had repeatedly reviewed the case of Fortune Island through the years, has yet to decide on pursuing a case in court against any and all private ownership of the island, even while continuously holding the conclusion that the island is inalienable public land.